Mirror symmetry for special nilpotent orbit closures: Introduction

-The motivation of this paper is to understand the geometrical relation between closures of a special nilpotent orbit $\cO$ and its Springer dual ${}^S \cO$ from the viewpoint of mirror symmetry.
-Note that nilpotent orbit closures are generally non-normal, and the normality problem is completely settled in \cite{KP82, So05} for classical types.
+Note that nilpotent orbit closures are generally non-normal; the normality problem is completely settled in \cite{KP82, So05} for classical types.
 We denote by $\widetilde{\0} \to \overline{\0}$ the normalization map, then $\widetilde{\0}$ has only symplectic singularities in the sense of Beauville \cite{Be00}, which is the singular counterpart of hyperK\"ahler manifolds.

+It follows that $\widetilde{\0}$ has only Gorenstein canonical singularities.
+Hence we may consider its stringy E-function as defined in \cite{Ba98}.
 A naive guess would be that $\widetilde{\cO}$ and $\widetilde{{}^S\cO}$ have the same stringy E-function.
 Actually, this fails due to the following enlightening example. \begin{example} Consider the following special nilpotent orbits, which are Springer dual: